MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - You can store and version control your deployment manager templates in Cloud Source Repositories
 - Infrastructure management service that automates the creation and management of your GCP resources for you.

 ### 7.3.
-Monitoring:Proactive instrumentation

-Monitoring: Proactive Instrumentation
+Monitoring: Proactive instrumentation

-- You cannot run your application stably without monitoring it.
+- You cannot run your application without monitoring it.
 - Monitoring lets you figure out if the changes you made were good or bad.
 - It lets you respond with information rather than panic when your application is down.